hollydaly02/SWENGMainProject/sweng-project-frontend/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Error Fixes
+If you try to run the dashboard and receive this error: warn  - Attempted to load @next/swc-darwin-x64, but it was not installed error - Failed to load SWC binary for darwin/x64, see more info here: (https://nextjs.org/docs/messages/failed-loading-swc) error Command failed with exit code 1.

+You will need to use the command 'yarn install --force' from this page: (https://nextjs.org/docs/messages/failed-loading-swc).
+The application should compile successfully after this, and you will be able to view the dashboard by going to the link given by the compiler:
+$ next dev
+ready - started server on 0.0.0.0:3000, url: http://localhost:3000

+Go to this url at localhost:3000 to view the application at port 3000.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: